What is open adoption?

 Some birth families do not want any further contact after the adoption until the child is 18 years old.
 The choice is as much the birth parents’ as it is yours.
 The degree of openness you seek will be taken into consideration during the matching process.
 We ask our parties to honor their commitment, once made.

-To learn more about open adoption, visit www.OpenAdoption.com.
+To learn more information about open adoption, visit www.OpenAdoption.com.

 Lifetime Adoption, Inc.